mlabs-haskell/cardano-open-oracle-protocol/README.md

 Your shell and editors should pick up on the `.envrc` files in different directories and prepare the environment accordingly.
 Use `direnv allow` to enable the direnv environment and `direnv reload` to reload it when necessary.
-Otherwise, each `.envrc` file in COOP sub-directories contain a proper Nix target you can use with the `nix develop` command.
-For example `nix develop #dev-pab` will build a Nix development shell that has everything needed for developing and compiling the `coop-pab` component.
+Otherwise, each `.envrc` file in COOP sub-directories contains a proper Nix target you can use with the `nix develop` command.
+For example, `nix develop #dev-pab` will build a Nix development shell that has everything needed for developing and compiling the `coop-pab` component.

 Additionally, throughout the repository one can use the [pre-commit](https://pre-commit.com/) tool: